How ViewComponent Works

 Second, ViewComponent calls render?, returning early with an empty string if render? returns false.

-ViewComponent then renders the component template.
+ViewComponent then renders the component template, wrapped in a call to the around_render method.